MRI Contrast Reaction Rate: Frequency, Severity & Supervision

 Is it safe to breastfeed after receiving MRI contrast?

 Yes.
-Current guidelines from the American College of Radiology confirm breastfeeding can continue without interruption after gadolinium contrast.
+Current guidelines from the American College of Radiology (ACR) confirm breastfeeding can continue without interruption after gadolinium contrast.
 Less than 0.04% of the contrast reaches breast milk, and less than 1% of that would be absorbed by the infant, well below levels of concern.

 How does ContrastConnect ensure safe MRI contrast supervision?